Freeness and equivariant stable homotopy: Free R -homology

-All told, this gives \(R_{\m{\star}}(X)\) naturally the structure of a co-Tambara functor.
-The exact axiomatic treatment of the norm maps is dual to that of an ordinary \(G\)-commutative monoid \cite{HHLocalization}.
-Via the Universal Coefficients theorem for \(\mR\)-free spaces, this structure is exactly the structure which gives rise to the usual Tambara functor structure on the \(\mR\)-cohomology of a \(G\)-space.
+where the \(G\)-symmetric monoidal structure on \(\Set^{G,op}\) is the dual to the co-Cartesian one.
+This is the definition of a \(G\) co-commutative comonoid.
+Since a Tambara functor is a \(G\)-commutative monoid by work of Mazur and Hoyer \cite{HMazur, HoyerThesis}, this gives \(R_{\m{\star}}(X)\) naturally the structure of a co-Tambara functor.
+Via the Universal Coefficients theorem for \(R\)-free spaces, this structure is dual to the structure which gives rise to the Tambara functor structure on the \(R\)-cohomology of a \(G\)-space.

-\begin{remark} The usual formulation of a Tambara functor describes norm maps \(n_{H}^{K}\colon\mR(G/H)\to\mR(G/K)\).
-These connect, via work of Mazur and Hoyer (\cite{HMazur}, \cite{HoyerThesis}) to \(G\)-commutative monoids in Mackey functors via canonical set maps
+\begin{remark} The usual formulation of a Tambara functor describes norm maps \(n_{H}^{K}\colon\mR(G/H)\to\mR(G/K)\) with satisfy certain axioms relating them to the additive Mackey functor structure.
+These connect, via work of Mazur and Hoyer (\cite{HMazur}, \cite{HoyerThesis}) to \(G\)-commutative monoids in Mackey functors via canonical maps of sets

-The maps go the wrong way to be able to interpret a co-Tambara functor easily in the more traditional way. \end{remark}
+The maps go the wrong way to be able to interpret a co-Tambara functor easily in the more traditional way: there is no clear way to extract a map